Haitian natives motivated to build a better life

 “It was challenging,” she admitted.
 “But I am grateful for the chance.”

-An inventive cook who likes to include Haitian and Jamaican ingredients in her cooking, Marie placed second in a regional culinary arts contest then went on to win third place during state competition.
+An inventive cook who likes to include Haitian and Jamaican ingredients in her dishes, Marie placed second in a regional culinary arts contest, then went on to place third during state competition.

 A member of the school’s National Honor Society, she was selected from among her 71 peers to deliver the speech for the 2019 graduation class.

-“This is an incredible story of resilience and determination,” said Charlotte Boland.
+“This is an incredible story of resilience and determination,” Boland said.
 “Marie and Hans are determined to be productive and self sufficient.
 They are truly an inspirational couple.”

 Marie will soon start work as a chef at South Port Square, becoming the main breadwinner while her husband goes to technical school.